 Between the years of 2003 and 2009 Nathalie took a break from her work for health reasons and during this time channelled her creativity into writing and storytelling and spent a great deal of time at her allotment.
 She continues to write stories and considers Stained Glass a form of storytelling on behalf of the clients and colleagues she works with.

 In 2018 when thinking of how to mark the 20th Anniversary of her studio one of Nathalie’s priorities was to celebrate the many hours spent at her allotment and the vital part this played in her healing process.
 This led her to start the project ARTYchoke; a series of square Stained Glass cartoon designs that celebrate the beauty of home-grown crops created using photographs Nathalie had taken of her own crops from her allotment.
-She has completed two series of designs and one commission, is working on a third series and is in the process of discussing the creation of a second commission later in year 2020.
-Nathalie is planning more exhibitions of the cartoon designs after displaying a few at The GreenHouse Café in Shrewsbury.
+She has completed one commission, two series of designs and is working on a third series.
+Nathalie is planning more exhibitions of the cartoon designs after displaying some at The GreenHouse Café and The River View café in St Mary’s, Shrewsbury.

 2019 saw the completion of her Arts Council England funded project Marga & Collections; a permanent artwork inspired by Margaret Agnes Rope and Shrewsbury Museum & Art Gallery’s ‘Hall of Rocks & Minerals’ collection.
 The project was delivered in collaboration with the Museum and KAE films, who captured the whole process from the story of creation, through to the design, workshop activities, talks, tours and demonstrations and the making of the artwork itself.
 The window is on permanent display at Shrewsbury Museum & Art Gallery.